Geographic migration#

 The mode of migration can be local (foot travel), regional (by roadway or rail), by air, or by sea.
 You can also define different migration patterns, such as one-way or roundtrip.
 Individuals have a “home node” that is relevant for some types of migration, such as migrating an entire family unit only when all members are home or returning home after passing through several waypoints.
 For more detailed information, see Migration parameters.

 For vector-borne diseases, you can also include vector migration.
-Vectors can migrate locally or regionally, and you can include additional rules based on the availability of food or habitat.
+Both male and female vectors migrate.
+Each vector species has their own migration file.
+You can include additional rules for female vectors based on the availability of food or habitat.

 You must include a separate migration file for each mode of travel that describes the migration patterns for each node.
 It lists the migration rate for each node.
 Migration rate is defined as the fraction of the node’s population that is migrating out of the node per day.
 Units are per person per day, meaning the number of people migrating per day divided by the total population of the node.
 For more information on the structure of these files, see Migration files.